dzackgarza/Notes/Class_Notes/2020/Talks/Homotopy/slides.md

 &= H^1(X; \ZZ/2\ZZ)
 \end{align*}

-> Note that for a poset of spaces $(M_i, \injects)$, the space $M^\infty \definedas \directlim M_i$.
-> These are infinite dimensional "Hilbert manifolds".

-The work being swept under the rug here is in identifying the homotopy type of the target representing space.
+Work being swept under the rug: identifying the homotopy type of the representing object.

 ## Example: Homotopy Equivalence is Useful